-Michael is an author with a passion for the environment and he is trying to save the planet, one reader at a time!
+Michael is an author with a passion for the environment.
+He is trying to save the planet one reader at a time!

 Killer Whales in SeaWorld

-The film revolved around "Tilikum," a highly intelligent, seemingly emotional 12,000 pound captive male orca that was involved in the death of a SeaWorld senior staff trainer in 2010.
-It follows Tilikum's unimaginably cruel life, from the moment he was literally cornered and stolen from his mother in the waters of Iceland as a calf, to his miserable and offensively inhumane confinements, which is where Tilikum sadly remains to this day.
+The film revolved around Tilikum, a highly intelligent, seemingly emotional 12,000 pound captive male orca that was involved in the death of a SeaWorld senior staff trainer in 2010.
+It follows Tilikum's unimaginably cruel life, from the moment he was literally cornered and stolen from his mother in the waters of Iceland as a calf to his miserable and offensively inhumane confinements, which is where Tilikum sadly passed in 2017.

-In light of the new and profound interviews with the ex-oceanarium employees, SeaWorld has been trying to get in front of a runaway train of bad PR and boycotts of their theme parks.
+In light of the new and profound interviews with the ex-oceanarium employees, SeaWorld has been trying to get away from a runaway train of bad PR and boycotts of their theme parks.

 Why Killer Whales Don't Belong in Captivity